Raiganj University: History

-With the partition of India based on the religious line, many people came over to the border district erstwhile West Dinajpur and Raiganj provided many of them with food and shelter.
+As a result of the partition of India, many people came over to the border districts of West Dinajpur and Raiganj, which provided many of them with food and shelter.
 The education of their children was a necessity for these uprooted people to change their fortune.
-At this point in time, few educationalists and social thinkers of this small town felt the necessity of building a college for higher education in this backward region.
-Late Sukumar Guha and Late Nirmal Chandra Ghosh played a very important role at this time.
-Because of their effort, a meeting was organized among the local eminent and interested persons to establish a college for higher education.
-Everyone in this meeting unanimously decided to establish a college for higher education and appealed to the peoples to donate land and money for this purpose.
+At this point in time, few educationalists and social thinkers in this small town felt the necessity of building a college for higher education in this backward region.
+Because of the efforts of Late Sukumar Guha and Late Nirmal Chandra Ghosh, a meeting was organized among local eminent citizens and interested persons, which unanimously decided to establish a college for higher education and appealed to the people to donate land and money for this purpose.
 The college was then formally opened in 1948 as an affiliated college of the University of Calcutta.

 With the establishment of the University of North Bengal in the year 1962 at the northern part of West Bengal, the affiliation of the college changed from the University of Calcutta to the University of North Bengal.
 Different Honours degree courses were introduced gradually.
 In the year 1968, University of North Bengal took the decision to take over the Raiganj College as a university college with all its assets and liabilities.
 Subsequently, the name of the Raiganj College was changed to Raiganj College (University College).

 In the year 2013, Chief Minister of West Bengal Mamata Banerjee visited Raiganj for an administrative meeting and announced that Raiganj College (University College) will be upgraded to a full-fledged university.
 Later the university was established on 3 February 2015 as per the Raiganj University Act.